erdmkbc/Data-Structures/README.md

 ![bigocheatsheet](https://user-images.githubusercontent.com/51100947/137815818-93d0a68d-0245-4877-824f-fa70abd3c0f1.jpg)

-As we can see, the big-o notation is changeing by input form and the repository has kernel that i explained.
+As we can see, the big-o notation is changeing by input form and the repository has kernel that i explained(Big-O-Algorithm-Complexity).